The Book In Three Or More Sentences:

 Lesson #5: Play With What You’ve Got

 We get certain cards when we’re born.
 Some of us get better cards than others.
-However, this doesn’t necessarily mean that you will win the “game”.
+However, this doesn’t necessarily mean that you will win/lose the “game”.

 There are a lot of famous, successful people who had nothing when they were little: no money, no professional education, sometimes even no parents.
 Still, with hard work and a lot of courage they are now widely successful.

 On the other hand, we all know people who had pretty much everything even before they were born.
 Kids, who were fed with a silver spoon through their entire lives – the perfect set of “cards”.
 And while these folks had the ideal chance for achieving greatness, we often see how such people end overdosed in a dark alley.